salesforce/secure-filters/README.md

 [OWASP](https://www.owasp.org) members.

-To effectively combat XSS, you must combine input validation with output sanitization.
-This module aims to provide only output sanitization since there are plenty of JavaScript modules out there to do the validation part.
+To effectively combat XSS, you must combine input validation with output sanitization.  **Using one or the other is not sufficient; you must apply both!** This module aims to provide only output sanitization since there are plenty of JavaScript modules out there to do the validation part.

 Whichever input validation and output sanitization modules you end up using, please review the code carefully and apply your own professional paranoia.